The Essentials of Raw Denim: How Raw Denim Is Made

 All in all, the process described above enables the manufacturer to create our much loved raw denim jeans.
 The fabric could be taken and sewn into a pair of unsanforized jeans; basically jeans that will shrink on the first soak.
 There is one further process ‘permitted’ by the seasoned denimhead.
 That is sanforization.
 In this process, the denim is steamed, stretched, and altered resulting in a fabric that will show no significant shrinkage when soaked or washed.

 We discuss the merits and pitfalls of unsanforized denim here.
 In the end it comes down to individual denim and individual taste.
 Sanforized denim will shrink a maximum of 2-3% in comparison with the 10-12% of its unsanforized counterpart.

 This is what raw denim is and how it is created, but that’s far from everything.
-In Part 2 we will look at how you can discern the differences in individual raw denims and what this will mean for the wearing and fading potential of the jeans themselves.
+In the second instalment of our guide to the essentials of raw denim, we will look at how you can discern the differences in individual raw denims and what this will mean for the wearing and fading potential of the jeans themselves.